Signe Paterson

 Signe Paterson (May 6, 1890 – August 15, 1963), sometimes written as Signe Patterson, was a Swedish-born American vaudeville dancer, celebrated both for her solo performances and as one-half of the jazz duo Hale and Paterson alongside Frank Hale.

-Paterson is notable for introducing the shimmy — a dance known at the time as the Shimmy-She-a-Wabble —onto the American stage.
-She is also credited with being the first non-native Hawaiian to introduce the Hula into the United States, in the 1920s, successfully raising awareness of the Hawaiian national dance on American shores.
+Paterson introduced the shimmy — a dance known at the time as the Shimmy-She-a-Wabble —onto the American stage.
+She is also credited as the first non- Hawaiian to introduce the Hula to the United States, in the 1920s, raising awareness of the Hawaiian national dance on American shores.

 Early life

 Paterson was born in Stockholm, Sweden in 1890 as the eldest of eleven siblings, including one brother and six sisters.
 As a teenager, Paterson performed around Sweden, including as the principal dancer of King Gustav V of Sweden, reportedly his favorite performer.
-At age 14, she left her hometown of Sundleyberg to become an actress in America.
+At age 14, she left her hometown of Sundleyberg to become an Actor in America.